 Em Tielman is a creative writer from Buffalo, NY.
 She is a PhD candidate in English/Creative Writing at University of Louisiana-Lafayette.
 Her current works-in-progress, New Material and From a Lack, explore ecocritical, postcolonial, and affect theory, as well as linguistics.
 In her spare time, she enjoys dancing at raves and taking photos of insects.

 Rodrigo Toscano is a poet and essayist based in New Orleans.
-He is the author of ten books of poetry.
-His latest book is The Charm & The Dread (Fence Books, 2022).
+He is the author of eleven books of poetry.
+His latest two books are The Cut Point (Counterpath, 2023), The Charm & The Dread (Fence Books, 2022).
 His previous books include In Range, Explosion Rocks Springfield, Deck of Deeds, Collapsible Poetics Theater (a National Poetry Series selection), To Leveling Swerve, Platform, Partisans, andThe Disparities.
 His poetry has appeared in over 20 anthologies, including Best American Poetry and Best American Experimental Poetry (BAX).
 Toscano has received a New York State Fellowship in Poetry.
 He won the Edwin Markham 2019 prize for poetry.
 He works for the Labor Institute in conjunction with the United Steelworkers, the National Institute for Environmental Health Science, National Day Laborers Organizing Network educational / training projects that involve environmental and labor justice culture transformation. rodrigotoscano.com

 Poet Quincy Troupe's most recent book of poetry Duende: Poems, 1966 – Now was published in January 2022 by Seven Stories Press.
 Quincy Troupe is a biographer, journalist, professor, spoken word performer with noted musicians, an alumnus of the Watts Writers Workshop, associated with the Black Arts Movement, and a former California Poet Laureate.
 Troupe may be the only American poet to have co-written two bestselling autobiographies, one of which, Miles: The Autobiography, is considered a milestone of contemporary jazz biography.
 He co-wrote The Pursuit of Happyness, which spent over 40 weeks on the New York Times bestseller list.